-We have only recently licensed the rights to develop our lead product candidate, tipifarnib, from Janssen Pharmaceutica NV (Janssen) and the development of tipifarnib prior to our license was conducted wholly by Janssen or any third parties with which it had contracted.
+We have only recently licensed the rights to develop our lead product candidate, tipifarnib, from Janssen Pharmaceutica NV, or Janssen, and the development of tipifarnib prior to our license was conducted wholly by Janssen or any third parties with which it had contracted.
 As a result, we were not involved with nor did we have any control over any of those development activities.
 Because we had no input on Janssen's development activities relating to tipifarnib, we may discover that all or certain elements of the trials and studies it performed have not been in compliance with applicable regulatory standards or have otherwise been deficient, particularly relative to current requirements as development of tipifarnib began in the 1990's.
 Any such deficiency in the prior development of tipifarnib may adversely affect our ability to obtain regulatory approval for tipifarnib.
 We and Janssen are in the process of transitioning the development program documentation and databases from studies previously conducted by Janssen to us.
 We cannot assure you that our efforts to transition all of the necessary documentation from Janssen will be completed on a timely basis, or at all.
-If we are unable to successfully complete the transition of Janssen's tipifarnib development documentation to us on a timely basis, our development plans may be delayed, which could harm our business, prospects, financial condition and results of operations.
+If we are unable to successfully complete the transition of Janssen's tipifarnib development documentation and database to us on a timely basis, our development plans may be delayed, which could harm our business, prospects, financial condition and results of operations.

-If serious adverse events or unacceptable side effects are identified during the development of our product candidates, we may need to abandon or limit our development of some of our product candidates.
+If serious adverse events or unacceptable side effects are identified during the development of our product candidates, we may need to abandon or limit our development of some of our product candidates.\

 If our product candidates are associated with undesirable side effects in preclinical or clinical trials or have characteristics that are unexpected, we may need to interrupt, delay or abandon their development or limit development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
-Tipifarnib has been studied in more than 5,000 patients, including more than 600 patients at the dose and schedule we intend to use in our Phase 2 trials.
-At that dose and schedule, tipifarnib exhibited a manageable side effect profile and was generally well tolerated.
+Tipifarnib has been studied in more than 5,000 patients, including more than 600 patients at the dose and schedule we are currently using in our Phase 2 trial.
+At that dose and schedule, and at other doses and schedules we may use in our clinical trials, tipifarnib exhibited a manageable side effect profile and was generally well tolerated.
 The most common hematologic adverse events of any grade were neutropenia (low white blood cell count), anemia and thrombocytopenia (low platelet count).
-The most common non-hematologic adverse events of any grade were gastrointestinal system disorders (nausea, anorexia, diarrhea and vomiting, and abdominal pain) fatigue, and fever.
+The most common non-hematologic adverse events of any grade were gastrointestinal system disorders (nausea, anorexia, diarrhea and vomiting, and abdominal pain), fatigue and fever.